 A recent survey from the content marketing site Copyblogger reported only 51 percent of marketers were familiar with the term “native advertising.”
 And of those, only 3 percent were very knowledgeable on the topic, enough to utilize it on their own in their marketing strategies.

-The reason why many digital marketers don’t understand native advertising is because they confuse it with display advertising.
-But, native digital marketing yields far better results than traditional display ads, and has secondary benefits for SEO and online reputation management.
+The reason why many digital marketers don’t understand native advertising is that they confuse it with display advertising.
+But, native digital marketing yields far better results than traditional display ads and has secondary benefits for SEO and online reputation management.

 What is native advertising?

-Native advertising is the creation and distribution of content on third-party platforms that fits natively within that platform.
+Native advertising is the creation and distribution of content on third-party platforms that fit natively within that platform.
 There are two primary types of native content: Sponsored and Recommended.